Friday, January 29, 2–5 p.m., LI 118

-Soon to be a required seminar for students taking MDOCS and Media & Film Studies production courses, this training session tackles issues facing today's non-fiction storytellers.
+Soon to be a required seminar for students taking MDOCS and media and film studies production courses, this training session tackles issues facing today's nonfiction storytellers.
 The session will be a combination of lecture providing tips followed by an activity in which attendees grapple with a real-world case and come together to discuss solutions.

 This is an important seminar for any students who are or will be working with subjects outside of the campus community.

-This event is hosted by Media & Film Studies and MDOCS.
+This event is hosted by The Media and Film Studies Program and MDOCS.

-Interested in a Media & Film Studies minor?
+Interested in a media and film studies minor?
 Curious about documentary work and media production?
-Meet faculty & students in both programs to learn more!
+Meet faculty and students in both programs to learn more!

-Albany's own Youth FX film program presents an evening of award-winning short films with a Q & A with the filmmakers after the screening.
-These powerful short films range from dramatic narratives to insightful documentaries that reveal the hopes, dreams and realities of young people living in the capital region.
-Written, directed, and produced by local teens, Youth FX films have screened and won awards at some of the biggest film festivals across the country including: San Francisco International Film Festival, Los Angeles Film Festival, Chicago International Film Festival and Woodstock Film Festival.
+Albany's own Youth FX film program presents an evening of award-winning short films with a Q&A with the filmmakers after the screening.
+These powerful short films range from dramatic narratives to insightful documentaries that reveal the hopes, dreams and realities of young people living in the Capital Region.
+Written, directed and produced by local teens, Youth FX films have screened and won awards at some of the biggest film festivals across the country, including the San Francisco International Film Festival, Los Angeles Film Festival, Chicago International Film Festival and Woodstock Film Festival.

 The screening will be followed by a panel discussion with Youth FX filmmakers and program directors Bhawin Suchak and Darian Henry.

 Check out what MDOCS students have been up to!
 LI 113 is hosting a showcase of production student work from the spring semester.
 A sampling of audio creations, short videos and oral history projects will be up on the screens for everyone to experience individually and in small groups.